settlemint/solidity-token-erc20/README.md

     ```shell
     npm install @settlemint/solidity-token-erc20
     ```
-### Deploy Contracts & Run Tasks in your Integrated IDE
+### Deploy Contracts & Run Tasks in your Settlemint Integrated IDE

 Using SettleMint’s Integrated IDE, you can easily run tasks like compiling, testing, and deploying your contracts.
 Here’s how to get started: